 Invented by the late Jack Gartside, the Gurger is a simple and very effective fly to tie, and the tying technique has even been incorporated into mouse flies for trout.

-The Hare and Copper Nymph is an easy and effective fly to tie.
-Arguably NZ's most popular nymph and the first nymph most beginner tiers will tackle.
+Probably NZ’s most popular nymph and the first nymph most beginner tiers will tackle.
 The Hare and Copper Nymph catches fish throughout the country in a variety of waters.
-The standard pattern is tied without a bead, with or without weight, depending on the fishing situation.
+The guard hairs used in the mix represent legs and give the fly that buggy look that’s very effective.

 The Squimp Fly is very simple to tie, but lethal for countless flats species.